-- Learning as much about the disease as you can
+- Learn as much about the disease as you can.

-- Asking questions of doctors, social workers and others involved in the care of your loved one
+- Ask questions of health care professionals, social workers and others involved in the care of your loved one.

-- Calling on friends or other family members for help when you need it
+- Call on friends or other family members for help when you need it.

-- Taking care of your health by seeing your own doctors on schedule, eating healthy meals and getting exercise
+- Take care of your health by seeing your own health care professionals on schedule, eating healthy meals and getting exercise.

-- Making use of a local adult day center, if possible
+- Make use of a local adult day center, if possible.

 Many people with Alzheimer's and their families benefit from counseling or local support services.
-Contact your local Alzheimer's Association affiliate to connect with support groups, doctors, occupational therapists, resources and referrals, home care agencies, residential care facilities, a telephone help line, and educational seminars.
+Contact your local Alzheimer's Association affiliate to connect with support groups, health care professionals, occupational therapists, resources and referrals, home care agencies, residential care facilities, a telephone help line, and educational seminars.

 Preparing for an appointment

 Medical care for the loss of memory or other thinking skills usually requires a team or partner strategy.
-If you are concerned about your memory loss or related symptoms, ask a close relative or friend to go with you to a doctor's appointment.
+If you're worried about memory loss or related symptoms, ask a close relative or friend to go with you to an appointment with a health care professional.
 In addition to providing support, your partner can provide help in answering questions.

-If you are accompanying someone on a doctor's appointment, your role may be to provide some history or your perspective on changes you have observed.
-This teamwork is an important part of medical care for initial appointments and throughout a treatment plan.
+If you're going with someone to a health care appointment, your role may be to provide some history or your thoughts on changes you have seen.
+This teamwork is an important part of medical care.

 What you can do